rftools.io Adds MCP: 197 Calculators for AI

 Claude Desktop, Claude Code, Cursor, and a growing list of AI-powered development tools all support MCP.
 When you add an MCP server, the AI gains new capabilities.
 In our case: 197 RF and electronics calculators, runnable with a single function call.

-Instead of the AI trying to remember formulas (and sometimes getting them wrong), it calls the same validated calculator code that runs on rftools.io.
+Here's why this matters: instead of the AI trying to remember formulas (and sometimes getting them wrong), it calls the same validated calculator code that runs on rftools.io.
+You know those times when you ask an LLM to calculate something and it confidently spits out a result that's off by 10 dB?
+Yeah, this fixes that.
+The AI doesn't approximate — it calls the actual calculator implementation.

 Getting Started